James A. Garfield: Reconstruction

 In 1864, the U.S. Senate passed the 13th Amendment, which abolished slavery throughout the Union.
 The bill failed to pass the House by a two-thirds majority until January 31, 1865, when it was then sent to the states for ratification.
 The Amendment opened other issues concerning African American civil rights.
 Garfield asked, "[What] is freedom?
 Is it the bare privilege of not being chained?...If this is all, then freedom is a bitter mockery, a cruel delusion."
 (Note: On June 13, 1868, the House passed the 14th Amendment that gave African Americans U.S. citizenship.)

 Garfield supported black suffrage as firmly as he supported abolition.
 President Johnson sought the rapid restoration of the Southern states during the months between his accession and the meeting of Congress in December 1865; Garfield hesitantly supported this policy as an experiment.
-Johnson, an old friend, sought Garfield's backing and their conversations led Garfield to assume Johnson's differences with Congress were not large.
+Johnson, an old friend, sought Garfield's backing and their talks led Garfield to assume Johnson's differences with Congress were not large.
 When Congress assembled in December (to Johnson's chagrin, without the elected representatives of the Southern states, who were excluded), Garfield urged conciliation to his colleagues, although he feared that Johnson, a former Democrat, might join other Democrats to gain political control.
 Garfield foresaw conflict even before February 1866, when Johnson vetoed a bill to extend the life of the Freedmen's Bureau, charged with aiding the former slaves.
 By April, Garfield had concluded that Johnson was either "crazy or drunk with opium."